-- 645 696 CDDs and 61 803 health workers at regional, district and front-line health facility levels were trained or retrained in 2011 in 23 countries in Africa.
+- Training of health workers : 107,275 health workers at regional, district and health facility levels were trained or retrained in 2014 in 24 countries in Africa

-- Treatment cost of annual ComDT with ivermectin: US$0.58 per person
+- Treatment cost of annual ComDT with ivermectin: US$0.57 per person

 - Agreement reached to pre test CDI strategy in curricula of 52 faculties of medicine and nursing schools in Africa

 - Results of the updated health impact assessment carried out in 2012 (DGF progress report):

 - a reduction of the prevalence of Onchocerciasis infection by 61% (the number of persons infected of 39.9 million drop to 15.7 million

 - a reducción of the prevalece of severe itching by 66%

 - a reduction of the prevalence of oncho blindness by 50% (Note blindness is not cured, but treatment prevent/reduce ocular lesions leading to blindness, so no new cases are recorded)

 - Number of disease cases prevented related to APOC operations as at 2011:

 - Infection: 24.2 million; severe itching: 9.8 million; low vision: 500,000; blindness: 300,000.